Late Summer Self Care: The Golden Season of Nourishment

 Spleen 3 (Tai Bai):

 This point is a “source point” and the earth element point for the Spleen channel.
-This means it has a very strong effect on strengthening the Spleen and Stomach Qi and is particularly helpful for building earth element energy.
+This means it has a powerful effect on strengthening the Spleen and Stomach Qi, and is particularly helpful for building energy related to the earth element.
 In Chinese Medicine, the Spleen/Stomach organ system is responsible for transforming and transporting Qi from food to the rest of the body.
-When this system is weak there may an accumulation of “damp” which leads to fatigue, heaviness, and poor digestion.
-Use this point for fatigue, to clear dampness, and to promote strong digestive energy.
+When this system is weak, there may be an accumulation of “damp,” which leads to fatigue, heaviness, and poor digestion.
+Use this point to alleviate fatigue, clear dampness, and promote strong digestive energy.

 Learn more about the Spleen meridian here.